andytudhope/Recollections/FAQ.md

 In my proposal, it's all very simple.

 The developer **knows** that, in order to get onto the first page, they need to stake X amount, of which they can receive back a % defined only by the curve (i.e. the abstract mathematical structure) on which the game is based.
-They can also withdraw that (entire) stake and leave the ranking system at any time, should they so like, which I think is important, being something of a voluntarist, in addition to a fan of decentralisation.

 The user **knows** that the information/products/services they are seeing are those that have provided most *literal* value to the system in which they're being ranked, because staking funds locks up a certain % of those funds (for as long as that info/product/service is ranked), which decreases the total amount of tokens in circulation, driving up demand and prices, and - again, quite literally - providing value to the community of token holders.